-A d a m4! a Table VI-2 - Buchanan County Ordinances Related Title(s) Adoption Date(s) J Mitigation Effectiveness must be completed before final plat approval.
+Adoption Table VI-2 - Buchanan County Ordinances to Hazard Mitigation Title(s) Date(s) 5 Mitigation Effectiveness must be completed before final plat approval.
 Plats are also reviewed by the local permit officer to determine what additional permits are required.
 Furthermore, all waterfront development must meet setback requirements and impervious surface requirements.
 Plats are also reviewed by Terra Tech Inc. to identify matters of topography and drainage.
 Although not designed specifically for hazard mitigation purposes, this ordinance will prevent flood losses in tandem with the Flood Damage Prevention Ordinance.
 It will also minimize the adverse effects that development can have on stormwater drainage through impervious surface requirements and through sedimentation and erosion control.
 Through its roadway requirements, the ordinance also provides for adequate ingress and egress to subdivisions by emergency vehicles for fires or severe weather events.